ComPWA/pycompwa/doc/source/install/build.rst

   python setup.py install -- -- -j2

 where you may change 2 to to the number of cores on your system.
-The build output is written to a folder :file:`_skbuild` and copied to an installation folder known to the virtual environment.
+The build output is written to a folder :file:`_skbuild` and copied to the virtual environment directory.

 Developer Mode